Zwan: Break-up (2003)

-Billy Corgan announced the band had broken up on Chicago's WGN, on September 15, 2003.
+Billy Corgan announced the band had broken up on Chicago's WGN on September 15, 2003.
 "I really enjoyed my experience with Zwan, but at the end of the day, without that sense of deeper family loyalty, it just becomes like anything else," Corgan said.

-On April 24, 2005, in the Chicago Tribune, Corgan commented briefly on the breakup of the band: "The music wasn't the big problem, it was more their attitude...
+In August 2004, Corgan wrote a blog entry in which he finally commented in more detail about the dynamics behind the breakup, calling Pajo, Sweeney, and Lenchantin "dirty, filthy people who have no self-respect or class" whose "main concern is whether or not their indy friends still like them."
+He was later quoted in the April 24, 2005 edition of the Chicago Tribune: "The music wasn't the big problem, it was more their attitude...
 Sex acts between band members in public.
 People carrying drugs across borders.
 Pajo sleeping with the producer's girlfriend while we were making the record."

-In the May 27, 2005 edition of Entertainment Weekly, Corgan elaborated on his version of what went wrong:
+In the May 27, 2005, edition of Entertainment Weekly, Corgan elaborated on his version of what went wrong:

 Corgan also stated that he can no longer listen to Mary Star of the Sea, because to him it sounds like "thousands of lies upon lies upon lies.
 It's a shame because there's tons of music unreleased that will just sit in a box until I can stomach it."
 When asked which of his two former bands would ever reform, he said, "Pumpkins.
 You'll never see Zwan.
 I'll never go anywhere near those people.
 Ever.
 I mean, I detest them.
 You can put that in capital letters.
 Bad people.
 James and D'arcy are good people.
 They might be misguided people, but they're good people."

 A decade after Zwan's demise, Corgan's stance would soften regarding performance of its material.
 He included Zwan songs in a set of mostly Smashing Pumpkins material during a solo show in August 2014, and the following year announced a Smashing Pumpkins acoustic tour that would also incorporate Zwan material in its sets.
 Zwan songs were also featured in Corgan's tour to support his 2017 solo album, Ogilala.

 Matt Sweeney, who initiated the band with Corgan, said in 2017, "We had a friendship from before he was famous.
 One on one, we had a pretty great thing going.
 We had a great year where we made like a hundred songs.
-Nobody’s ever heard that stuff.
+Nobody's ever heard that stuff.
 But once it went public, everything was different.
 I was confused, it started to feel like fulfilling a commitment where the game had changed.
-It was interesting, I’m still sort of unpacking that experience.
-We all had to sign confidentiality agreements, so I can’t really talk about it."
+It was interesting, I'm still sort of unpacking that experience.
+We all had to sign confidentiality agreements, so I can't really talk about it."
 David Pajo was also still negative about the band as of 2017.